jharwell/libra/docs/design/philosophy.rst

 LIBRA was designed to be "low floor, high ceiling", meaning that:

-- It can be pretty much dropped into any project meeting the :ref:`requirements<startup/req>` and requiresi minimal to no effort to start using.
+- It can be pretty much dropped into any project meeting the :ref:`requirements<startup/config/structure>` and requires minimal to no effort to start using.

 - It provides configurability for almost *every* single thing it does, so that users can tweak for a wide range of use cases, from building software for